 11 – Pagan Losers For The Win

-Some people, past and present, look to Patrick’s writings; get bored after 30 seconds; and then look to later hagiography on him (in translation) hoping to find echo’s of an epic conflict that overwhelmed and ultimately eradicated an otherwise harmonious ancient druidical order spouting ‘Celtic’ Love, Peace, Trees and Enya.
+Some people, past and present, look to Patrick’s actual writings; get bored after 30 seconds; and then look to later hagiography on him (in translation) hoping to find echo’s of an epic conflict that overwhelmed and ultimately eradicated an otherwise harmonious ancient druidical order spouting ‘Celtic’ Love, Peace, Trees and Enya.
 These people are largely talking out of their crustifarian, shamrocked-stuffed, lentil-stained arses.
 There is nothing of the sort within the writings of the Historical Patrick.
 No druids.
 No showdowns.
 No Can of Pagan Whoopass.
 What there is, in fact, is a rather profound, strangely respectful, yet altogether realistic treatment of insular Irish pagans and their society.

 Patrick speaks of going out of his way so as not to bring the new religion, or any of its practitioners, into disrepute among those pagans he was continually living and working alongside.
 He paid over the odds to local judges to allow him access new territories in peace.
 He entered into alliances with local kings and hired their sons as traveling bodyguards.
 He refused gifts willingly offered by some, because of how it might appear dodgy in the eyes of wider pagans at large.
 In other words: he went above and beyond with all his dealings with actual pagans.
 Ever conscious of not offending them in any way, appearing as if he was somehow intruding on their territory, tricking them, charging them for ‘exclusive access’ to arcane knowledge and/or operating some class of a makey-uppy, glorified, self-help ponzi scheme.
-Like some modern day ‘Druid School’ charging gullible eegits €600 for a weekend course on how to be a Level 3 Cauldron Master.
+Like some modern day ‘Druid School’ charging gullible eegits €600 for a weekend course on how to be an authentic pagan Level 3 Cauldron Master.
 Or something.

 12 – Patrick’s Mission Was Always A Heartbeat Away from Failure